Last Updated on 09/14/2020 by FilipiKnow

 The Salary Standardization Law of 2019.

-The Salary Standardization Law (SSL) of 2019 (Republic Act 11466) grants yearly salary increase and additional benefits to government employees in the Philippines from January 1, 2020 until 2023.
+The Salary Standardization Law (SSL) of 20191 grants yearly salary increase and additional benefits to government employees in the Philippines from January 1, 2020 until 2023.
 It includes the basic pay per salary grade and step, allowances, benefits, and performance-based incentives.

 Also called the Salary Standardization Law V, the SSL is the fifth law that imposes salary increases for government workers.